Group-62/InteractiveSeaLevel_Group_62/README.md

 ### Running the server

+Important to highlight that the following command craetes a deployment server.
+In order to make it available online the use of `nginx` is recommended.
 Once all the editing is being done, you can run the server executing this simple command:

 ```
 python main.py